Fusion and reactions of $\alpha$+$^8$Be in the Hoyle resonance and associated resonances region: Evaluation of the cross section for + Be to fuse and decay to the C(

-To calculate the energy-dependent $\Gamma_\gamma$, we use the energy dependence of the gamma-ray for E2 transition by surmising that the values of the E2 matrix elements are more or less the same for the Hoyle state and those of nearby states close to the Hoyle because they are in the same neighborhood, plus the energy difference between them is small compared to the energy difference for the $\gamma$ decay $E_x- E_x({}^{12}{\rm C}(2_1^+))$, where $E_x= E_{\rm cm}+Q_{3\alpha}$.
-Therefore,
+To calculate $\Gamma_\gamma$, we make use of the energy dependence of the $\gamma$-ray for $E2$ transition.
+We surmise that the values of the $E2$ matrix elements are approximately the same for the Hoyle resonance and those of nearby resonances close to the Hoyle, because they are in the same neighborhood, and the energy difference between them is small compared to the energy difference for the $\gamma$ decay $E_x(^{12}{\rm C}(0^{+*},E)- E_x({}^{12}{\rm C}(2_1^+))$, where $E_x (^{12}{\rm C}(0^{+*},E)) = E+7.367$ MeV.
+Therefore \cite{Bla52},